Vietnam/Cambodia

 Afternoon:

-After enjoying some independent time, we'll go off the beaten path and visit an elementary school, where we will be introduced to the educational system of Cambodia (subject to school holidays and exam schedules).
-Road Scholar donates to this school.
+After enjoying some free time, we go off the beaten path and visit an elementary school, where we will be introduced to the educational system of Cambodia (subject to school holidays and exam schedules).
+Road Scholar makes a donation to this school.
+We return to our hotel and have the remainder of the afternoon and evening at leisure.

 Dinner: